 When an entity converts from one type of business structure to another type (ex: from a corporation to a limited liability company), conversion documents must be filed with Secretary of State accompanied by the required conversion filing fee [see Fee Schedule].
-The Secretary of State for certain types of conversions standardized forms to file the conversion.
+The Secretary of State makes available for certain types of conversions standardized forms to file the conversion.
 However, West Virginia Code does not permit all business structures to simply convert from one business structure to another.
 In these cases, the existing registered business must first file the necessary dissolution, withdrawal or cancellation documents and pay any required associated fee in addition to filing the new charter documents and paying the new business registration fee associated with that type of business structure.

 However, West Virginia Code does not permit all business structures to simply convert from one structure to another through one single step.
 In these cases, the existing registered business must first file the necessary dissolution, withdrawal or cancellation documents and pay any required associated fee in addition to filing the new charter documents and paying the new business registration fee associated with registering the new type of business structure.

-Contact the Business and Licensing division at 304-558-8000 or toll free at 1-877-826-2954 or send e-mail to firstname.lastname@example.org for further assistance with filing a merger and/or conversion.
+Contact the Business and Licensing division at 304-558-8000 or toll free at 1-877-826-2954 or send email to email@example.com for further assistance with filing a merger and/or conversion.

 When an entity desires to use a business name other than the name under which the company was formed, an application for Trade Name must be filed with the Secretary of State's Office.
 This is commonly referred to as an 'assumed name' or a DBA (doing business as) name.
 This office provides a form that meets minimum state law requirements (form NR-3).
 A form is also available to withdraw a trade name (form NR-4).
 Online filings is also available at Business4WV.com.